rhysbrooks1/CS321-002-s25-team-09/README.md

 - Design, implement, and evaluate a computing-based solution to a given set of computing requirements for a problem from a specific domain.
 - Learn how to implement a B-Tree external data structure on the disk.
-- Learn how to wrangle raw data using regular expression.
+- Learn how to wrangle raw data using regular expressions.
 - Demonstrate  how to use caching to improve performance of an application.
 - Learn how to run an application in the cloud.